zweimach/ghc/docs/users_guide/glasgow_exts.rst

 ~~~~~~~~~~~~~~~~~~~

 .. index::
-   single: NOINLINE
    single: NOTINLINE

+.. pragma:: NOINLINE ⟨name⟩

+    :where: top-level

+    Instructs the compiler not to inline a value.

-The ``NOINLINE`` pragma does exactly what you'd expect: it stops the
+The :pragma:`NOINLINE` pragma does exactly what you'd expect: it stops the
 named function from being inlined by the compiler.
 You shouldn't ever
 need to do this, unless you're very cautious about code size.